Frequently asked questions regaarding pool or spa installation and service.

 Why is filtration important to the quality of swimming pool water?

-How do I know when it's time to clean my pool filter?
+How do I know when it’s time to clean my swimming pool filter?

 There is water leaking out of my waste line!
 What should I do?

-Why do I need to shock my pool?
+Why do I need to shock my swimming pool?

-Pool water composition always includes some undesirable elements that actually contaminate the water and reduce the efficiency of the sanitizer.
-Material such as hair spray, suntan oil, cosmetics, perspiration and other organic material react to combine with the chlorine in the water to form "combined chlorine".
-Once "combined chlorine" forms, it acts as a very poor disinfectant, contributing to eye and skin irritations and the forming of unpleasant chlorine odor.
-Pools with this problem are often inaccurately accused of having too much chlorine.
-Routine shock treatment is necessary to destroy combined chlorine compounds and restore the chlorine sanitizer to "free chlorine" efficiency.
-A pool can be shock treated by adding large doses of chlorine, commonly referred to as super chlorination.
+Once “combined chlorine” forms, it acts as a very poor disinfectant, contributing to eye and skin irritations and the forming of unpleasant chlorine odor.
+Swimming pools with this problem are often inaccurately accused of having too much chlorine.
+Routine shock treatment is necessary to destroy combined chlorine compounds and restore the chlorine sanitizer to “free chlorine” efficiency.
+A swimming pool can be shock treated by adding large doses of chlorine, commonly referred to as super chlorination.

-My pool has a very strong chlorine odor.
+My swimming pool has a very strong chlorine odor.
 Is there too much chlorine in my pool?

 In addition to properly dosing your water, it is also recommended that the algaecide be added in the morning on a bright sunny day for best results.
 Algae are plants and grow in the presence of sunlight.
 Adding algaecide during algae's best growth time will increase intake of the algaecide and make it more effective.
 Brushing the algae off the walls at least once daily will also help expedite algae removal.
 Brushing the dead cells away makes the living algae more vulnerable to the algaecide.